Trevor-akshay/Trevor-akshay/README.md

 <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px">&nbsp;***About me ....***

 ✔ Callme: ***He/His*** or ***SmartWorker***  <br>
-✔ I’m currently Developing my knowledge in Spring boot<br>
+✔ I’m currently a Software Developer <br>
 ✔ I’m looking to collaborate with any **Open - Source software projects**<br>
 ✔ Ask from me anything you want, If I am alive I will answer within seconds <br>
 ✔ Fun fact : *I Always prefer challenges as it makes life more interesting to deal with* <br><br><br><br>